Mạ people: Language

 Le (2003) covers the Maa varieties of Dagui, Chop, and Tadung.

 Folklore

 The Mạ have a rich oral traditions, and their culture is a tapestry of folklore.
 Myths, parables, and legends are an integral part of this ethnic group.
+A detailed description the beliefs, customs, ethno-geography and botany of the Mạ people is given by Jean Boulbet, having lived in what is now the Cát Tiên and Bảo Lâm districts in the 1950-60s: before the extensive influx of lowland people to the region.

 Traditional attire

 The Mạ are also known for their traditional colorful attire.
 Mạ women wear skirts that reach well below their knees.
 The men customarily wear loincloth.